Attorney Discusses BAC Testing in San Diego

 Our team will challenge any evidence against you that we believe is unfair!
 In doing so, we will be able to ensure that your rights are upheld and that you receive a fair criminal trial.

 In California, all drivers are subjected to "implied consent laws."
 This means that anyone who has obtained a valid driver's license in the state has knowingly agreed to submit to chemical testing at a law enforcement officer's request—which includes breath, urine, and blood testing.
 Failing to comply could have steep ramifications, including fines, jail time and the suspension of one's license.
 Additionally, law enforcement can still make an arrest without acquiring this type of evidence, as well as use your refusal as proof of your guilt in a subsequent criminal trial.

 Whether it is a first offense, second offense or you have received multiple DUI charges in the past, the laws concerning your blood alcohol concentration level will always be put into effect if you have been suspected of drinking and driving.
 Depending on the number of offenses and the circumstances of your case, you could be charged with a misdemeanor or a felony, and either conviction could stand to greatly affect your future lifestyle and rights.
 No one wants to face these types of consequences, which is why it is imperative to take immediate action after an arrest for drunk driving.
-At jD LAW, P.C., our San Diego criminal defense lawyer has 30+ years of experience and is a former police detective, giving him a serious advantage in and out of the courtroom.
-To get started, simply call our office and schedule a confidential consultation or fill out a free case evaluation online.
+At jD Law Criminal Defense Attorneys, our San Diego criminal defense lawyer is board certified in criminal law and is a former police detective, giving him a serious advantage in and out of the courtroom.
+To get started, simply call our office at (760) 630-2000 and schedule a confidential consultation or fill out a free case evaluation online.